 As published in the Winter 2014 Edition of NJ Lifestyle

-- Top Business Story for 2013: Great Year in the Stock Market.
+- Great Year in the Stock Market.
 All of the major U.S. Stock Indices finished with gains above 26%.
 The markets logged the best year since 1996 and volatility disappeared as the largest decline of the year was only 5% in the period May 21st to June 24th.

 - Washington Gridlock: Congress did their best to derail the economy and the bull market.
 Lawmakers began the year by ending the social security tax holiday, which shrank all U.S. paychecks.
 Then, at the end of the first quarter, with Congress unable to reach an agreement on a budget, the across the board sequester cuts went into effect.
 In October, Congress was unable to pass a 2014 budget and the Federal Government was partially shut down for sixteen days.
 Congress finally got its act together and passed a two-year budget deal.
 Although this was not any grand bargain that so many were hoping for (as the two year budget does nothing in regards to entitlement or tax reform), it did give the markets and the economy some certainty from Washington.